 DPN is responsible for safe and efficient operations on the Norwegian continental shelf.
-As operator and partner we will manage resources in a safe, efficient and sustainable manner, creating value for our owners, suppliers and the Norwegian state.
+As operator and partner, we will manage resources in a safe, efficient and sustainable manner, creating value for our owners, suppliers and Norwegian society.

-DPN consists of the business clusters Operations North, Operations West, Operations South and Operational Technology & Support.
+DPN consists of the Operations North, Operations West, Operations South and Operational Technology & Support business clusters.

-Partner-operated fields cover the entire NCS and are internally included in the Operations South business cluster.
+Partner-operated fields consists of 10 fields.
 DPN is headed by Executive Vice President Arne Sigve Nylund.

 Development & Production International (DPI)

 DPI is responsible for our international development and production, and is engaged in production in 10 countries: Algeria, Angola, Azerbaijan, Canada, Libya, Nigeria, Russia, the UK, the US and Venezuela.
 International oil and gas production represented approximately one third of Equinor’s equity production.